Chrd26/primefactorization-commandlinetool/README.md

 ./app 500
 ```

-When the result appears, you will have to press enter to finish the executon of the app.
+When the result appears, you will have to press enter to finish the execution of the app.